Connect with us

 RELATED: Ugly Scuffle That Killed Hazina Trade Centre Dream

-In 2016, billionaire Indian businessman Mukesh Ambani fought in court with the Kenya Revenue Authority (KRA) after a deal to purchase the land for Sh1.3 billion went sour.
+Several private companies have attempted to purchase it, but the deals have been dogged by controversy.
+In 2016, billionaire Indian businessman Mukesh Ambani fought in court with the taxman after a deal to purchase the land for Sh1.3 billion went sour.

 Ambani had planned to build a 21-storey hotel on the plot opposite Nairobi’s Laico Regency Hotel but withdrew after it was revealed that the land size was smaller than indicated in the title deed.
 Ambani later shifted his plans to Westlands, where he developed Delta House.